 - Heavy dust despite periodic cleaning.
 You may need to put in a new air filter or get a filtration system from Aramendia Plumbing, Heating and Air.

-- Humidity problems.
-Dryness can cause red eyes and increase respiratory problems.
+- Humidity imbalances.
+Dryness can cause scratchy eyes and increase respiratory problems.
 Too much moisture can result in mold or mildew growth.

 - Musty smell.
 Mold or mildew blossoms when the humidity in your home is too high.

 - Hot or cold spots.
-This can be related to air quality, especially if your HVAC system is having issues controlling temperature and humidity.
+This can be related to air quality, especially if your HVAC system is having issues balancing temperature and humidity.